Arab Health Marks Its 50Th-Anniversary Celebration With The Launch Of Four New Conferences

-Three new healthcare business forums, including EmpowHER, Digital health & AI, and the Healthcare investment Summit, have been launched; the CME-accredited Healthcare Leadership: Samson Leadership Academy rounds out the new conference offering

-The conferences, part of the Arab Health congress 2025 program, will welcome 250 speakers and host more than 110 sessions, with over 3,400 delegates expected
+The conferences, part of Arab Health congress 2025, will welcome 250 speakers and host more than 110 sessions, with over 3,400 delegates expected

-The 50th edition of Arab Health will run from 27 – 30 January 2025 at the Dubai World Trade Centre
+This year's emphasis on diversity is a testament to Arab Health's dedication to amplifying women's voices in the industry.”

-Dubai, United Arab Emirates, 16 January 2025 : Arab Health 2025, the Middle East's largest and most influential healthcare event and congress, has announced the launch of four new conferences, forming part of the Arab Health Congress 2025 , namely EmpowHer: Women in Healthcare, Digital Health & AI, and Healthcare Investment Summit, underscoring Arab Health's commitment to innovation, sustainability and inclusivity within the healthcare sector.
+DUBAI, UNITED ARAB EMIRATES, January 17, 2025 /EINPresswire / -- Arab Health 2025 , the Middle East's largest and most influential healthcare event and congress, has announced the launch of four new conferences, forming part of the Arab Health Congress 2025, namely EmpowHer: Women in Healthcare, Digital Health & AI, and Healthcare Investment Summit, underscoring Arab Health's commitment to innovation, sustainability and inclusivity within the healthcare sector.

 The EmpowHer Forum, taking place on 28 January at the Dubai World Trade Centre, will explore key themes such as women's leadership in AI & Digital Health transformation, sustainable healthcare and ESG initiatives, and the growth of female entrepreneurship in the sector while showcasing inspiring examples of women thriving in healthcare.